Eclampsia: Monitoring

 Invasive hemodynamic monitoring may be elected in an eclamptic woman at risk for or with heart disease, kidney disease, refractory hypertension, pulmonary edema, or poor urine output.

 Etymology

 The Greek noun ἐκλαμψία, 'eklampsía', denotes a "light burst"; metaphorically, in this context, "sudden occurrence."
-The New Latin term first appeared in Johannes Varandaeus’ 1620 treatise on gynaecology Tractatus de affectibus Renum et Vesicae.
+The Neo-Latin term first appeared in Johannes Varandaeus' 1620 treatise on gynaecology Tractatus de affectibus Renum et Vesicae.
 The term 'toxemia of pregnancy' is no longer recommended: placental toxins are not the cause of eclampsia occurrences, as previously believed.